SamChenYu/SpringMySQLStarter/README.md

 ## Setup
 Database Configuration: Update the application.properties file with your MySQL database connection details.

-Run the Application: Start the Spring Boot application using your preferred method (e.g., mvn spring-boot:run or running from your IDE).
+Run the Application: Start the Docker Container for MySQL, then Spring Boot application using your preferred method (e.g., mvn spring-boot:run or running from your IDE).

 Access Endpoints: Use the REST endpoints provided by the controller to interact with the Student records.
 The base URL for the API is /students.

 ## Example Endpoints
 Get All Students: GET /students
 Get Student by ID: GET /students/{id}
 Create Student: POST /students
 Update Student: PUT /students/{id}